-- 8.4 Employees (including Managers) wishing to raise concerns should refer to the Council's Whistleblowing Policy and associated procedures. - 8.5 The Council's Whistleblowing Policy encourages individuals to raise serious concerns internally within the Council, without fear of reprisal or victimisation, rather than overlooking a problem or raising the matter outside.
-All concerns raised will be treated in confidence and every effort will be made not to reveal the individual's identity if their wish.
-However, in certain cases, it may not be possible to maintain confidentiality if the individual is required to come forward as a witness. - 8.6 Employees wishing to raise concerns can obtain a copy of the Whistleblowing policy and procedure on the Corporate Intranet
+- 8.4 Employees (including Managers) wishing to raise concerns should refer to the Council's Confidential Reporting Policy and associated procedures. - 8.5 The Council's Confidential Reporting Policy encourages individuals to raise serious concerns internally within the Council, without fear of reprisal or victimisation, rather than over-looking a problem or raising the matter outside.
+All concerns raised will be treated in confidence and every effort will be made not to reveal the individual's identity if this is their wish.
+However, in certain cases, it may not be possible to maintain confidentiality if the individual is required to come forward as a witness. - 8.6 Employees wishing to raise concerns can obtain a copy of the Confidential Reporting Policy on the Corporate Intranet.